spotify-web-api-java/spotify-web-api-java/README.md

 See this project's [Javadoc](https://dargmuesli.github.io/spotify-web-api-java/).

 ## Code Overview
-This project's code is divided into four main parts which all include the same folder/package structure.
-We distinguish between...
+This project's main Java package is divided into four sections:
 - enumerations
 - exceptions
 - model objects
 - requests.

-Those (unit-tested) parts are connected through various classes that make the API accessible for other Java projects.
+Those unit-tested parts are connected through various classes that make the API accessible for other Java projects.
 You can find details about specific parts or single classes in the sections below.

 ### Enumerations
 `src/main/java/com.wrapper.spotify/enums/`

 Enumerations allow elements to "be of a type" and limit them to a known value set.
-They are currently not clearly specified in a central place, but are rather scrambled acress the online reference.
-Thus, the reference only allows us to constructed the enum classes out of sparse information.
+They are currently not specified in a unique place, but are rather scrambled across the online reference.
+Thus, the reference only allows for construction of enum classes from this sparse information.

 ### Exceptions
 `src/main/java/com.wrapper.spotify/exceptions/`

 Exceptions are thrown when errors occur.
-It is unlikely that this API's exceptions change, as they are following RFC-specified [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) tied to a more detailed error description.
+They are following RFC-specified [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) and are packed with a more detailed error description.

 ### Model Objects